Lawrence G. McDonald: A Colossal Failure of Common Sense

 In the book A Colossal Failure of Common Sense, McDonald gave his account of the events surrounding the 2008 financial crisis.
 The book was ranked by the CFA Institute, a "Top 20" all time in finance.
 The book discusses JP Morgan Chase's purchase of Bear Stearns and the bankruptcy of Lehman Brothers.
 The book was co-written with Patrick Robinson.

 As of August 9, 2009, the book was 7th on the New York Times Best Seller list for hardcover nonfiction.

 "A CFA Institute Top 20 All-Time – This book is a risk manager's guide to the right and wrong moves on Wall St., and explains why investors must stay ahead of policies coming out of Washington, D.C., and Europe." – CNBC.

 A Colossal Failure of Common Sense is translated into 12 different languages.

 How to Listen When Markets Speak: Risks, Myths and Investment Opportunities in a Radically Reshaped Economy

-Following the success of his previous novel, Lawrence published another book in spring of 2024.
+Following the success of his previous book, Lawrence published another book in spring of 2024.
 In How to Listen When Markets Speak Lawrence proposes the world is entering a high inflationary paradigm, using anecdotes from previous conversations with famous investors throughout his career and various economic trends as evidence.

 He suggests (some of) the factors driving this change are: